Dwaynebok/bulmacss-workshop/readme.md

 #Note!!!
 The landing page will be built on using the documentation.
-The details below will contain some tips to get you started when creating your landing page
+The details below will contain some tips to get you started when creating your landing page.

 ## Must haves

-- Header with Menu and navigation
+- Header with Menu and navigation .
-- Navbar
+- Navbar .
-- Breadcrumbs
+- Breadcrumbs.
-- Tabbed Content
+- Tabbed Content.
-- Cards
+- Cards.
-- Forms
+- Forms.
-- Buttons
+- Buttons.
-- Footer with Name and year
+- Footer with Name and year.
+- Use javascript to add functionality to the page elements.

 ## Nice to have

 - Multiple products.
-- Price in Euros
+- Price in Euros.
-- Add Pagination
+- Add Pagination .
-- Add Notification
+- Add Notification .

 Dont forget!!!
 ### Google is your Friend